Plan Your Visit

 Pannett Park (open all year round from dawn to dusk, no entry fee) is situated a short, uphill walk from the bus and train stations in Whitby town centre, see map at bottom of home page.
 Car parking is available on street and in the Leisure Centre car park, another short walk from the Jubilee Gate entrance.
 There is limited disabled parking at the accessible entrance to the museum.
 Cycle racks are sited just inside the main gates.
 See www.traveline.org.uk for all UK public transport information.
 Post code YO21 1RE.

-This award winning museum houses artefacts from around the world, many of which have links to the South Seas and Jurassic Gardens. www.whitbymuseum.org.uk
+This award winning museum houses artefacts from around the world, many of which have links to the South Seas and Jurassic Gardens.
+A Tea Room is situated in the museum. www.whitbymuseum.org.uk

 Pannett Art Gallery

 The art gallery has permanent collections featuring the Staithes Group of artists and their associates, and the work of George Weatherill and his children.
 There are temporary displays by local and national artists which change regularly.
 Opening times as Whitby Museum. www.pannettartgallery.org